Lichte (Thuringia) east station: History

 In 1963 the piece-goods and parcels dispatch was closed.
 And in the 1980s the station lost even more importance, because the number of steam locomotives used was declining and finally ceased, and as a result the local water filling station for steam locomotives was closed.

-Further on the train station was unmanned.
+Further on the train station was unstaffed.
 However, there was a stop for the semi-fast trains from Sonneberg to Leipzig, in distinction to the Lichte (Thuringia) station next to it.

 Because of technical deficits the train service was ceased by surprise on 22 January 1997.
 On 1 July 2006 the German Eisenbahnbundesamt agreed to the discontinuance of the train service.

 In the meanwhile the Deutsche Regionaleisenbahn rent this rail line.
 Since 2008 tourist service by usage of rail-cycle draisines on the rail line from Schmiedefeld (Lichtetal) via Lichte (Thuringia) east station to Lichte (Thuringia) station has been established.
 The highlight of a draisine tour is the crossing of the Viaduct Hammerwiesen in Lichte (Wallendorf), close to the Lichte (Thuringia) east station.